benjxia/spawncamp/README.md

 # Spawncamp

 Spawncamp is ~~nobody's~~ everyone's favorite tool to use during **first pass enrollment** at UCSD.
-It will automatically enroll you in one of the sections you specify when an opening is found and push a desktop notification (remove notificaiton if you want)
+It will automatically enroll you in one of the sections you specify when an opening is found and push a desktop notification (remove notification if you want)

 Most useful for people with bad enrollment times and have to deal with full classes before even getting a chance to enroll.

 This thing actually got me a spot in CSE 151A lol.